 There is a Special Enrollment Period (SEP) for those who work past age 65.
 During your SEP, you may enroll in Part A, Part B, or both without penalty for up to 8 months after the month your health insurance coverage ends.

-Medicare was created to protect our retired citizens from the rising costs of health care as they age.
-To help pay for those costs, premiums, deductibles, and co-pays were added.
+To protect our retired citizens from the rising costs of health care as they age, the government created Medicare.
+They added premiums, deductibles, and co-pays to help pay for those costs.
 Eligible recipients who fail to provide evidence of creditable group health coverage, or coverage equal to that received by Original Medicare, will pay a penalty if they fail to sign up for Part B.